What are mycorrhizae?

 There are two basic types of mycorrhizae- ectomycorrhizae and endomycorrhizae.
 Ectomycorrhizae have hyphae that surround the cells of the host plant.
-This accounts for about 5% of mycorrhizal associations, and is most often seen in forests and around tree root systems.
-This is why you will often find mushrooms around the bottoms of trees and along forest floors.
-Endomycorrhizae, or Arbuscular mycorrhizae, occur when the hyphae of the fungi actually enter the cells of the root cortex; and, are by far the most common type of mycorrhizal associations.
-Although, this type of mycorrhizae does not form the button mushrooms we commonly associate with fungus, they do often live closely together.
+This accounts for about 5% of mycorrhizal associations and is most often seen in forests and around tree root systems.
+This is why you will often find mushrooms around the bottoms of trees and along with forest floors.
+Endomycorrhizae, or Arbuscular mycorrhizae, occur when the hyphae of the fungi enter the cells of the root cortex; and, are by far the most common type of mycorrhizal associations.
+Although this type of mycorrhizae does not form the button mushrooms we commonly associate with fungus, they do often live closely together.

 And I mean it is everywhere

 Amazingly, mycorrhizae can grow in an extremely wide range of habitats.
 Mycorrhizae can be found on every continent.
 Until recently, it was thought that mycorrhizae couldn’t grow in Antarctica, except in greenhouse cultivation.
 A new study says “NOT SO!” to that assumption after finding native mycorrhizae in Antarctica.

 Like I said earlier, almost every type of plant on earth should have some sort of mycorrhizal association.
 Mycorrhizae are the primary and more efficient means for plants to get their nutrients from the soil.
 Roots are the backup system, just in case mycorrhizae are not around to absorb soil nutrients.